d-j-a-y/Gimp2Synfig/README.md

 #Usage

 ```
-<Image>/File/Export/Synfig
+<Image>/File/Export/
 ```

-Exports gimp document to synfig's canvas and png images if output is omited then script saves image to same dir with source image
+Open the Export (or "Export As") dialog box, select "Synfig Studio" has file type (.sifz), choose a destination folder and a name, and exports gimp document to synfig's canvas and png images.

 See also [Gimp2Synfig](http://wiki.synfig.org/Doc:Gimp2synfig) from Synfig documentation.